This page explains formatting your Writer's Games entry in Google Docs.

 Formatting paragraphs has proven the most complex challenge for Writer's Games participants in general—it seems more complicated than the Events themselves.
 Ignore your fears, take a deep breath, and understand that paragraph formatting is not as difficult as it looks.

 Google Docs does not waste time with pre-formatted auto-indentation.
 You may choose to press the TAB key at the start of each new paragraph or set the auto-indent feature yourself.
-Remember that paragraphs should NEVER be indented using the spacebar.
+Remember that paragraphs should NEVER be indented using the spacebar; it causes tons of issues for you later.

 *This is not the only way to set auto-indentation in Docs, but it is the easiest for both desktop and mobile users.